trinket-devs/device_xiaomi_ginkgo/README.md

 # Configure source

-Feel free to commit change, you are welcome <3
+Feel free to commit change, you are welcome <3.

-To configure this device source to match with your compile/build rom source, see Configure your device.md for some detail
+To configure this device source to match with your compile/build rom source, see Configure your device.md for some detail.